 Pinterest, again?
 I feel like a broken record sometimes when I write about the same topics, but it seems there’s always something new to share and more details to dive into.
 So, yes. . . we’re diving into Pinterest again but this time, it’s all about what to do with your traffic from Pinterest.

-Why use Pinterest traffic for a Sales Funnel
+Why use Pinterest traffic as the start of your Sales Funnel

-We recently discussed 50 unique strategies to grow your blog using Pinterest and hundreds of bloggers and business owners took advantage of the Pindepth challenge that helps take you through each of the 50 strategies, but over a slower 5 day period to grow their traffic from Pinterest.
+We recently discussed 50 unique strategies to grow your blog using Pinterest and hundreds of bloggers and business owners took advantage of the challenge that helps take you through each of the 50 strategies.

 I used to care a lot about my traffic numbers.
 I say “used to care” pretty loosely, because I still care, it’s just that I care more about what I am doing with those numbers.
 You see, at the end of the day, getting loads of traffic from Pinterest is what has helped us gain traction in our business, but even more than that, having a sales funnel in place that converts Pinterest traffic into fans, email subscribers, and eventually buyers, is what has taken everything to the next level.

 Seeing as 70% of our blog’s traffic is from Pinterest, it’s an easy conclusion that we should have a sales funnel in place that gets activated by Pinterest traffic.

 Ideally, a sales funnel is what will help you turn your blog and business into a passive income money making a machine that churns cold leads into hot raving fans of your products and services.
 Much like a real funnel, it takes a large group of people in the beginning but sends them slowly through the other end.

 “Why is it done slowly, Kayla?
 I want sales fast and now!”